Hammarn/1MB335/Lab6.md

 ---

+This is the end of the lab, please make sure that you completed and wrote down the answers to all of the questions.
+Upload the **scripts** (code) that you were asked to submit to studium **in the original format** (i.e. .py or .sh), no `pdf` or word files!
+Any answers that are not code should of course be in text formats such as `.pdf, .txt & .docx`.
-This is the end of the lab, make sure to delete any files that you no longer need - you can copy it somewhere else if you want to keep it.
+Also, make sure to delete any files that you no longer need - you can copy them somewhere else if you want to keep them.
 This goes for both the Unix computers and Uppmax.